Top Fishing Gadgets: Fishing News 09-13-2022

 A fishing festival that coincides with an Indiana free fishing day on September 24 is the result of a comprehensive teaching plan to introduce children to fishing.

-Muscatatuck National Wildlife Refuge will host a special event with a variety of programs on a day when we do not need a fishing license anymore, to fish into state waters.
+Muscatatuck National Wildlife Refuge will host a special event with a variety of programs on a day when we do not need a fishing license anymore, to fish in state waters.

 The event is set to begin from 10 a.m. to 2 p.m. at the refuge, 12985 E. Seymour, take US Highway 50.
 Cane pole making, exhibits and basic fishing information, children’s games and crafts, fishing lessons with provided equipment, and fly fishing and fly tying demonstrations by the Indianapolis Fly Casters will all be part of the program.